cheshire-cat-ai/api-client-py/.github/CONTRIBUTING.md

     Our continuous integration (CI) testing runs [a number of checks](https://github.com/cheshire-cat-ai/cheshire-cat-api/actions) for each pull request on [GitHub Actions](https://github.com/features/actions).
 You can run most of these tests locally, which is something you should do *before* opening a PR to help speed up the review process and make it easier for us.

-    Our CI also uses [`flake8`](https://github.com/cheshire-cat-ai/cheshire-cat-api/tree/main/tests) to lint the code base and [`mypy`](http://mypy-lang.org/) for type-checking.
-You should run both of these next with
+    Our CI also uses [`flake8`](https://github.com/cheshire-cat-ai/cheshire-cat-api/tree/main/tests) to lint the code base.
+You should run it with

         flake8 .

-    and

-        mypy .

     We also strive to maintain high test coverage, so most contributions should include additions to [the unit tests](https://github.com/cheshire-cat-ai/cheshire-cat-api/tree/main/tests).
 These tests are run with [`pytest`](https://docs.pytest.org/en/latest/), which you can use to locally run any test modules that you've added or changed.